Let’s build your calendar

 How It Works

 In Week 1, Parent A has 3 days and Parent B has 4 days.
 In Week 2, it flips — Parent B has 3 days and Parent A has 4 days.
-This ensures both parents get a mix of weekday and weekend time over the two-week cycle.
+Two transitions per week, four per cycle.
+Both parents get a mix of weekday and weekend time over the two-week cycle, and neither parent is stuck with all the school nights or all the weekends.

 Pros